dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 This expanded rewrite capability—combined with strict invalid‑flag precedence and hardened malformed‑command rules—is why the Windows PowerShell domain‑primitives block required a full rewrite and why Patch2‑Rev5 introduces new behavior that must be validated through a dedicated 24‑case schema.

+Note:
+PowerShell occasionally over‑corrects ambiguous cmdlet typos (e.g., Get‑Srvice, Get‑Servce Name spooler).
+These corrections are safe and non‑destructive, and although the strict contract would normally require fallback, these benign over‑corrections are accepted and do not affect safety or determinism.